-- 1. CORI checks are not performed on any Applicants. - 2.
-CORI checks are performed on some or all Applicants.
-The Vendor, by affixing a signature below, affirms under penalties of perjury that its CORI policies, practices and standards are consistent with the policies, practices and standards set forth in the attached CORI Policy. - 3.
-CORI checks are performed on some or all Applicants.
-The Vendor's CORI policies, practices and standards are not consistent with the attached CORI Policy.
-Please explain on a separate sheet of paper.

-(Typed or printed name of person signing Signature Quotation, Bid or Proposal)
+CORI checks are not performed on ar ny Applicants.
+CORI checks are performed on some signature below, affirms under penalties of perj standards are consistent with the policies, prac CORI Policy.
+CORI checks are performed on some practices and standards are not consistent with separate sheet of paper. or all Applicants.
+The Vendor's CORI policion the attached CORI Policy.
+Please explain o (Typed or printed name of person signing Signature Quotation, Bid or Proposal)